 Applicants will receive an acknowledgement of receipt.
 If you are unable to submit the application electronically contact the human services coordinator for alternatives.
-Human Services Department: 253-983-7774

-AGENCY NAME: St. Leo's Food Connection PROGRAM/PROJECT NAME: Feeding the Hungry in Lakewood NEW OR EXISTING PROGRAM?: NEW EXISTING PROGRAM AREAS (CHOOSE ONE): Emotional Supports &amp; Youth Programming: "Direct services for children and youth" Access to Food: "Providing or distributing food to Lakewood youth and families in a variety of ways" Access to Health &amp; Behavioral Healthcare: "Access to healthcare services" Housing Assistance &amp; Homelessness Prevention: "Preventing homelessness in our community" Crisis Stabilization &amp; Advocacy: "Making community connections and referrals to advocacy and support services" Number of Lakewood clients served by this program last year: ^{1,228} Number of Lakewood clients to be served for this contract: 1,500 What percentage of the total number of clients served by this program in this contract period are anticipated to be Lakewood residents?: ✓ 25% or under 26-50% 51-75% >75% PROGRAM DESCRIPTION (ONE - THREE SENTENCES): Our overall program offerings include the Children's Feeding Program (Backpack Program and Summer Meals), our Mobile Food Bank, and our Walk-In Food Bank.
+AGENCY NAME: St. Leo's Food Connection PROGRAM/PROJECT NAME: Feeding the Hungry in Lakewood NEW OR EXISTING PROGRAM?: NEW □EXISTING ■ PROGRAM AREAS (CHOOSE ONE): ☐ Emotional Supports & Youth Programming: "Direct services for children and youth" ☐ Access to Food: "Providing or distributing food to Lakewood youth and families in a variety of ways" ☐ Access to Health & Behavioral Healthcare: "Access to healthcare services" ☐ Housing Assistance & Homelessness Prevention: "Preventing homelessness in our community" ☐ Crisis Stabilization & Advocacy: "Making community connections and referrals to advocacy and support services" Number of Lakewood clients served by this program last year: 1,228 Number of Lakewood clients to be served for this contract: 1,500 What percentage of the total number of clients served by this program in this contract period are anticipated to be Lakewood residents?: ✓ 25% or under ☐ 26-50% ☐ 51-75% ☐ >75% PROGRAM DESCRIPTION (ONE - THREE SENTENCES): Our overall program offerings include the Children's Feeding Program (Backpack Program and Summer Meals), our Mobile Food Bank, and our Walk-In Food Bank.
 All programs are structured to serve food to individuals and families that need it.
 Lakewood residents have access to all programs.
-Organizations selected to receive human services funding must be able to: Provide proof of general liability insurance coverage of at least \$1 million Provide quarterly reports and invoices with back up documentation Provide your 501(c)3 determination letter Provide E-verify determination letters as necessary Commit to an annual site visit by City of Lakewood staff Retain client records for seven years
+Organizations selected to receive human services funding must be able to: ✓ Provide proof of general liability insurance coverage of at least \$1 million • Provide quarterly reports and invoices with back up documentation Provide quarterly reports and invoices with back up documentation Provide your 501(c)3 determination letter